 When working as a subordinate you want a leader who is on your side, has sufficient emotional intelligence and empathy to listen and not be driving every decision from the top down.
 Life is too short to spend your working day walking on eggshells and probably the number one skill of any effective leader – CTO and CEO – is that of empathy.
 Fail to give good people respect and autonomy and they will leave.

-As co-founder we both have direct influence in value creation and driving the bottom line which definitely drives greater co-operation and diplomacy.
+As co-founders, we both have a direct influence on value creation and driving the bottom line which definitely drives greater co-operation and diplomacy.

-In reality it’s not an easy job so I look to work with someone who can have the vision, be decisive but also be consistent and capable of holding their hand up and communicating when things might (and often do) go wrong.
+In reality, it’s not an easy job so I look to work with someone who can have the vision and be decisive but is also consistent and capable of holding their hand up and communicating when things might (and often do) go wrong.

 Andrew is rarely indecisive, indeed sometimes he is too proactive and my biggest challenge in the early days was making sure he was effective with his (and our) time management.

 Another big issue I’ve suffered from in the past is with defensive CEOs who failed to leave their ego at the door.
 Often they suffer from a fixed mindset that is protecting themselves rather the benefiting the entire company.

 I know from the coaching and mentoring calls that I’ve done that this can be a regular issue, that many of you have been at the behest of CEOs and those in other senior executive roles where the emphasis is about them, too focused on financial performance and metrics that trigger their bonus whilst ignoring other key factors about what makes a business and a working relationship successful.

 Someone who understands the other side of the CEO role and in particular, understands the intersection between the technology and the business – something we focus on within our leadership courses at CTO Academy.